emzap79/dotfiles/README.md

 ```

-The function lets you call predefined snippet-commands from the
+the function lets you call predefined snippet-commands from the command-line,
-Command-Line, which makes spaces after a command obsolete.
-This means
+which makes spaces after a command obsolete.
+As an example you could define the
-you may call `git` while the function automatically parses all trailing
-characters as arguments.

-As an example you could define the letter `p` as an alias for the `push
+letter `p` as an alias for the `push origin master` command in your
+~/.gitconfig: `p = push origin`

-origin master` command in your ~/.gitconfig.
-Then call it by executing
+Then call it by executing `gp` from your shell, and it'll trigger your
+predefined alias from within the config file.
+Remember: `g` is automatically
+getting replaced by `git` because of your `command_not_found_handle` function!

+As you would expect `git push` to work, your commited changes now will be
-`gp` in a command line of your choice, it's simple as that!
+pushed to `origin/master`.
+It's simple as that!

 # Author
- In case you find any issues I'd be happy you get in contact at
+In case you find any issues I'd be happy you get in contact:
-:octocat:

 < emzap79 [at] gmail [dot] com >